One-relator hierarchies: Abstract

 \section{Abstract}

 We prove that one-relator groups with negative immersions are hyperbolic and virtually special; this resolves a recent conjecture of Louder and Wilton.
-As a consequence, we also show that parafree one-relator groups have solvable isomorphism problem, answering a question of Baumslag from 1986.
+As a consequence, one-relator groups with negative immersions are residually finite, linear and have isomorphism problem decidable among one-relator groups.
+Using the fact that parafree one-relator groups have negative immersions, we answer a question of Baumslag's from 1986.
 The main new tool we develop is a refinement of the classic Magnus--Moldavanskii hierarchy for one-relator groups.
-We introduce the notions of stable HNN-extensions and stable hierarchies.
-We then show that a one-relator group is hyperbolic and has a quasi-convex one-relator hierarchy if and only if it does not contain a Baumslag--Solitar subgroup and has a stable one-relator hierarchy.
-Finally, we give an algorithm that, given as input a one-relator group, verifies if it has a stable hierarchy and, if so, determines whether or not it contains a Baumslag--Solitar subgroup.
+We introduce the notions of $\Z$-stable HNN-extensions and $\Z$-stable hierarchies.
+We then show that a one-relator group is hyperbolic and has a quasi-convex one-relator hierarchy if and only if it does not contain a Baumslag--Solitar subgroup and has a $\Z$-stable one-relator hierarchy.